taylorpaddock/readmegenerator/README.md

 ## How to Contribute

 Update formating to look cleaner. <br>
-Link to a website application so this can all function online and not on your computer terminal.
+Link to a website application, so this can all function online and not on your computer terminal.